2019 ACHIEVER AWARDS

-The annual Perth Airport Achiever Awards provide financial assistance to young people aged 15 to 25 years who have been in the care of the Department and are undertaking further education and training.
+The annual Achiever Awards provide financial assistance to young people aged 15 to 25 years who have been in the care of the Department of Communities and are undertaking further education and training.

-The 2016 Perth Airport Achiever Awards recognised 24 young people for pursuing their dreams through further education and training.
+The 2018 Achiever Awards program recognised 32 young people for pursuing their dreams through further education and training.

 Nominations are invited into three award categories: